Ā mātou mahi

 Many health services are delivered by community-based providers in our rohe (i.e., services provided outside of Masterton Hospital), usually under contract to Te Whatu Ora (although formerly this would have been through contracts to Wairarapa DHB or the Ministry of Health).

-• Sensible contract processes (without too many bureaucratic loopholes) and a focus on partnership and co-design
+- Sensible contract processes (without too many loopholes) and a focus on partnership and co-design

 What whānau can expect from us

-As an IMPB, Te Poari are committed to fostering growth and development within our community.
-For whānau, a well-run commissioning process should lead to services from providers in the community that make more sense, are easier to find and use, and are more responsive to whānau Māori needs and aspirations.
+We are commited to fostering growth and development in our community.
+For whānau, a quality healthcare system should lead to services from providers in the community that make more sense, are easier to find and use, and are more responsive to whānau Māori needs and aspirations.

 Better commissioning means: